 As more people get into sewing their own bras and undergarments, finding quality resources is insanely helpful.
 Which is where Norma Loehr of the blog and indie pattern line Orange Lingerie comes in — she gives both the new and the experienced bra maker inspiration and guidance through her tutorials, patterns and books.

 9. Mimi G Style

-Mimi G can be seen engaging in friendly competition in our Bluprint series He Sewed, She Sewed, which she co-hosts with husband Norris Dánta Ford.
+Mimi G can be seen engaging in friendly competition in our Craftsy series He Sewed, She Sewed, which she co-hosts with husband Norris Dánta Ford.
 When she’s not sewing up stylish outfits, she’s running her award-winning fashion and DIY blog.
 There she posts tutorials and outfit inspo that’s sure to captivate any creative sewer.